 - Executive directors are senior staff members, clinical and non-clinical, who are responsible for the day-to-day running of the Trust.

 - Non-executive directors are independent people who offer a broad variety of skills and a commitment to our values.
 They work with the executive directors to set our strategy and ensure we perform well.
 They are appointed by our Council of Governors and can serve up to two terms of office of three years each.

-The board of directors is responsible for ensuring compliance by the NHS foundation trust with its terms of authorisation, its constitution, mandatory guidance issued by Monitor, relevant statutory requirements and contractual obligations.
-These include:-
+The Board of Directors is responsible for ensuring compliance by with our terms of authorisation, its constitution, mandatory guidance issued by Monitor, relevant statutory requirements and contractual obligations.
+These include:

 - Ensuring the quality of care

 - Setting strategy

 - Ensure financial viability

 - Being accountable to members and stakeholders

 John Lawlor is the former Chief Executive of Cumbria, Northumberland, Tyne & Wear NHS Foundation Trust, which has been rated as 'outstanding' by the Care Quality Commission.

 He joined the Tavistock and Portman at the beginning of June 2022 as Chair following confirmation of his selection by the Trust’s Council of Governors.